Kallstadt: Heinz and Trump families

 Kallstadt is the ancestral home of immigrant ancestors of both the Heinz and Trump families in the United States.
 The two families are related.
 The Trump family has resided in Kallstadt since the 17th century.

 In 2015, filmmaker Simone Wendel, who is from Kallstadt (and remotely related to the Trump family), produced a documentary called Kings of Kallstadt.
 The film explores the relationship between the local inhabitants and their prominent relatives in the USA.
 Wendel showed the strong and longstanding winemaking and gastronomic tradition in Kallstadt.
 She suggests that the locals have more appreciation for the Heinz family, as their main product has been practical condiment, and is less abstract than Trump's real-estate business.
 The locals positively remember the Heinz trust receiving a Kallstadt delegation.
 The Heinz family recently provided a major donation (€40,000) for the renovation of the organ in the local church, St. Salvator, while Donald Trump did not contribute to this project.
 Wendel interviewed Donald Trump in New York and showed a Kallstadt delegation at the Steuben Day parade.
 Trump prolonged the interview over the preset time and promised to visit Kallstadt.

-The 2016 media interest about Kallstadt started in the middle of the night after the announcement of Trump's election.
-The local reaction has been mixed.
-Residents are not interested in the city as a destination for Trump fans; local tourism is already flourishing.
-Deutsche Welle notes: "[T]he villagers used to have a better opinion of Donald Trump before he started his boisterous campaign."